-Sounds such as earcons (e.g., Blattner, Sumikawa, & Greenberg, 1989; Bonebright & Nees, 2007a; Brewster, Wright, & Edwards, 1993; McGookin & Brewster, 2004), auditory icons (e.g., Bonebright & Nees, 2007a; Gaver, 1989; Keller & Stevens, 2004), and spearcons (Palladino & Walker, 2007; Walker, Nance, & Lindsay, 2006b) are examples of status and process indicators.
+Sounds such as earcons (e.g., Blattner, Sumikawa, and Greenberg, 1989; Brewster, Wright, and Edwards, 1993; Bonebright and Nees, 2007a; McGookin and Brewster, 2004), auditory icons (e.g., Gaver, 1989; Keller and Stevens, 2004; Bonebright and Nees, 2007a), and spearcons (Walker, Nance, and Lindsay, 2006; Palladino and Walker, 2007) are examples of status and process indicators.
 Like alerts and warnings, these sounds tend to be brief, but they provide informative cues about the nature of the underlying action or event.
-These sounds are often used to facilitate tasks such as scrolling (Brewster, Wright, & Edward, 1994), pointing, clicking, and dragging with the mouse (Winberg & Hellstrom, 2003), or moving files, etc., in the interface.
-Earcons are abstract, artificial sounds that bear no ecological relationship to the represented process or event (e.g., beeps, chimes, abstract sound motives, etc., see Blattner et al., 1989).
-Auditory icons are more natural sounds that have some real world relationship with their referent process or event (Gaver, 1989), although the degree of ecological relatedness may vary (see Keller & Stevens, 2004).
+These sounds are often used to facilitate tasks such as scrolling (Brewster, Wright, and Edward, 1994), pointing, clicking, and dragging with the mouse (Winberg and Hellstrom, 2003), or moving files, and so on, in the interface.
+Earcons are abstract, artificial sounds that bear no ecological relationship to the represented process or event (e.g., beeps, chimes, abstract sound motives, etc.; see Blattner, Sumikawa, and Greenberg, 1989).
+Auditory icons are more natural sounds that have some real-world relationship with their referent process or event (Gaver, 1989), although the degree of ecological relatedness may vary (see Keller and Stevens, 2004).
 The abstract nature of earcons allows for flexibility in representation, as such abstract sounds can be assigned to most any object, item, or process in an interface.
-A trade-off exists, however, in that the user is required to learn the association between sounds and their referents; for large catalogs of abstract sounds, users may be unwilling or unable to learn the meaning of the sounds (Watson & Kidd, 1994).
-Research has shown that auditory icons are generally easier to learn and remember than earcons (Bonebright & Nees, 2007a; for a review, also see Edworthy & Hellier, 2006), but auditory icons are less flexible in that some objects, items, and processes have no inherent, ecological sound association (e.g., What sound should represent a "save" command?).
+A trade-off exists, however, in that the user is required to learn the association between sounds and their referents; for large catalogues of abstract sounds, users may be unwilling or unable to learn the meaning of the sounds (Watson and Kidd, 1994).
+Research has shown that auditory icons are generally easier to learn and remember than earcons (Bonebright and Nees, 2007a; for a review, also see Edworthy and Hellier, 2006), but auditory icons are less flexible in that some objects, items, and processes have no inherent, ecological sound association (e.g., What sound should represent a Save command?).

-Recently, an alternative to earcons and auditory icons has emerged which may be able to ameliorate some of the flexibility-learnability trade-off in interface sounds.
-Spearcons use temporally compressed speech to represent objects, items, or processes with sound (Palladino & Walker, 2007; Walker et al., 2006b).1 Spearcons have been shown to outperform both earcons and auditory icons (Walker et al., 2006b) and may be especially useful in the design of flexible auditory menus (see Palladino & Walker, 2007), or for representing a large number of items.
+Recently, an alternative to earcons and auditory icons has emerged that may be able to ameliorate some of the flexibilitylearnability trade-off in interface sounds.
+Spearcons use temporally compressed speech to represent objects, items, or processes with sound (Walker, Nance, and Lindsay, 2006; Palladino and Walker, 2007).1 Spearcons have been shown to outperform both earcons and auditory icons (Walker, Nance, and Lindsay, 2006) and may be especially useful in the design of flexible auditory menus (Palladino and Walker, 2007) or for representing a large number of items.